Skip to content

 Option 2: Import your data via CSV files

-Remember to import data from any other wallets or exchanges you utilise.
+Remember to import data from any other wallets or exchanges you have, including ones that are no longer used as they may hold important taxable information for your transactions.
 Once all your data is imported, head to the ‘Transactions’ page, where you’ll find a comprehensive overview of your crypto activity.
 The ‘Review’ page will highlight any necessary actions you need to take to reconcile your transactions.

 After reviewing your transactions, you can generate a range of tax reports on the ‘Reports’ page.
 These reports can be shared with your accountant or directly filed with the ATO via myTax.

-You can start by visiting their website here and using the promo code SWYFTX30 at checkout to claim your discounted subscription.* Offer ends 31 October 2024.
+You can start by visiting their website here and using the promo code SXAU30 at checkout to claim your discounted subscription.* Offer ends 31 October 2025.

 *Eligible for first-time users only